-- CCH was among six lead groups that partnered on the Keep Chicago Renting Coalition, led by the Albany Park Neighborhood Council.
-The city’s Keep Chicago Renting ordinance took effect in September, protecting tenants who keep up their rents yet face sudden eviction after a lenders forecloses on the building owner/landlord.
-Tenants forced to move are to be paid $10,600 by the lender to cover relocation costs.
-About 10,000 households a year are expected to be protected by its provisions.
+- CCH is among six lead groups that partnered on Keep Chicago Renting, led by the Albany Park Neighborhood Council.
+The city ordinance took effect in September 2013, protecting tenants who keep up their rents yet face sudden eviction after a lender forecloses on the building owner/landlord.
+Tenants forced to move must be paid $10,600 by the lender to cover relocation costs.

-- Our public policy staff mobilized support for the Illinois Homeless Bill of Rights, signed into law in August.
-It bars discrimination and criminilization that’s based on a person’s housing status.
+- Our public policy staff mobilized support for the Illinois Bill of Rights for the Homeless, signed into law in August.
+It bars discrimination and criminalization that’s based on a person’s housing status.
 Illinois became the second state in the nation – preceded by Rhode Island and followed by Connecticut – to enact such a measure.

 - Our Sweet Home Chicago Coalition advocates with Cook County Board leaders on creation of a county land bank.
 First, Policy Director Julie Dworkin and SWOP’s executive director were named to the advisory board that researched how to form a land bank to restore all types of vacant, foreclosed and tax delinquent property.
 By March, Ms. Dworkin was named to the land bank Board of Directors.
 It is taking about a year to hire a director and develop the policies and procedures for acquiring and disposing of property.
 Several Sweet Home partners spoke to the land bank board in June to relay concerns, such as the need to make affordable housing redevelopment a priority.
 CCH also designed a PowerPoint that explains the land bank and its potential, with Sweet Home partners showing it to community groups so that they are ready to participate in the program.